mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-05-29-first-look-at-avalonia-elmish.md

 My experience so far with Avalonia funcUI has been very pleasant.
 Based on what I have seen so far, I will definitely keep investigating.
-I love the Elmish / MVU UI model, and it was pretty easy to go from what I knew - Elmish with Fable
+I love the Elmish / MVU UI model, and it was pretty easy to go from what I knew, Elmish with Fable, to Avalonia.
-- to Avalonia.

 I really wanted to check how difficult it would be to wrap an existing library in the DSL, and it was not too complicated overall, the docs provide plenty of